 How Long Can the Police Detain You Without a Charge?

-Probable cause must be established in order for police to arrest an individual.
+Probable cause must be established for police to arrest an individual.
 Detainments, however, only require reasonable suspicions.
 The difference between being arrested and being detained is that the former means you are being formally charged with something, while the latter means you are being held.
 It is a temporary measure, usually done so that an investigation can take place.
 When appropriate, police may conduct a frisk search for weapons or other contraband they believe you have on your person.

 How To Know If You’re Being Detained